jaybones90/node-project-template/README.md

 ***

+### Notes
-This script sets up the project in a way that **allows you to use ES6 syntax** (including backticks!) without minification errors.
+* This script sets up the project in a way that **allows you to use ES6 syntax** (including backticks!) without minification errors.
+* Bower files were not included in this template because Bower will no longer be supported as of May 2017

-_average download time 30-40 seconds_
+* average download time 30-40 seconds

 ### Known bugs
 No known bugs.
 Please create an issue or pull request if you see how this script can be more efficient.